Stimulating the Sight and Smell: Louisiana's Botanical Gardens

 12 Louisiana gardens offer native and exotic species in a variety of settings.

 Louisiana’s subtropical climate and proximity to the Gulf of Mexico gives the state extended periods of warm weather and mild winters, creating an ideal environment for gardens.
-Spring is the best window for experiencing the sights and smells of the state’s flora.

 Where better to experience Louisiana’s natural beauty than numerous botanical parks statewide?
 Visitors can see indigenous blooms such as magnolias (Louisiana’s state flower), irises, orchids, violets, Southern azaleas and wildflower species in a seemingly endless variety of colors.

 Travelers will also find Louisiana gardens in both visually striking and organic settings such as formal gardens, Louisiana State Parks and antebellum plantation homes on the Mississippi River.

 Stop and smell the flowers in Louisiana's Botanical Gardens: